AbuseIO/AbuseIO/docs/installation.md

 be cached and saves a lot of CPU cycles.
 However if you edit the code in _ANY_ way you will need to restart these daemons (or better: stop -> code change -> start) to prevent jobs from failing!

+> Note: If you get messages on 'hanging' jobs its most likely these supervisor jobs are not running. please make sure you see running processes from the configured supervisor jobs before submitting a bug report.

 #### MTA Delivery